• Skip to primary navigation

 • cash assistance

-• groups like congregations, schools or ladies fellowships collecting gifts or household items
+• local groups like congregations, schools or ladies fellowships collecting and distributing gifts or household items

 Get Help